What closing costs should you expect?

 • Title Insurance

-Sellers: As we negotiate your sale, I'll not only work to get the optimal sales price, but I'll also campaign for limited closing costs.
-And once we've come to an agreement, I'll fully clarify the closing costs so you are aware of exactly where your money is going.
+Sellers: As we hammer out your sale, I'll not only work to get the optimal sales price, but I'll also push for lower closing costs.
+And once we've arrived at an agreement, I'll explain in detail the closing costs so you are informed of exactly what you're paying for.

-Buyers: If you're purchasing a house in Travis County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within a tolerable range so you're not astonished when you reach closing time.
-I'll be happy to review the LE with you, answering your questions and highlighting any estimates in question.
+Buyers: When purchasing a property in Travis County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a tolerable range so you're not startled when you show up at closing time.
+I'll be willing to review the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.

 Looking to Buy?